Don't Wait for a Foldable iPhone or an All-Glass Design

-Apple might be working on a foldable version of the iPhone, but it sounds like it won't be ready until 2023.
+Apple might be working on a foldable version of the iPhone, but it sounds like it won't be ready until 2023, 2024, or perhaps even 2025.

 We've seen patents hint at a foldable iPhone but this doesn't confirm anything.
 The most recent patent reveals plans for a protective layer that will help prevent cracking on foldable displays.